NepalBanerjee1989/Heisenberg_Compass_Model_3D_Cubic_Lattice/README.md

 Authors:-Takayoshi Tanaka and Sumio Ishihara

-13)Compass-Heisenberg model on the square lattice—Spin order and elementary excitations Authors:-F. Trousselet , A. M. Oleś and P. Horsch
+13)Compass-Heisenberg model on the square lattice—Spin order and elementary excitations

-Authors:-Takayoshi Tanaka and Sumio Ishihara 13)Compass-Heisenberg model on the square lattice—Spin order and elementary excitations Authors:-F. Trousselet , A. M. Oleś and P. Horsch
+Authors:-F. Trousselet , A. M. Oleś and P. Horsch